 Who Do Arborists Assist?

-- In the case of educational institutions and schools, the services provided include boosting aesthetics and addressing tree-related safety risks like hanging branches, falling deadwood, raised roots and stumps and impacts to buildings and school surroundings.
+- In the case of educational institutions and schools, the services provided include boosting aesthetics and addressing tree-related safety issues, such as hanging branches, falling deadwood, raised roots and stumps, as well as impacts to buildings and the surrounding environment.

-- Tree care and management services for landscaping and construction services, and assessment of the health and condition of trees are included in the services provided by builders, landscapers, and property developers.
+- Tree care and management services for landscaping and construction services, as well as assessments of the health and condition of trees are included in the services provided by builders, landscapers, and property developers.

 - Tree report services, as well as information on local laws and vegetation protection orders, are available to governments and local councils as part of these services.
-In addition, they may provide diagnostic services such as soil analysis, moisture testing, pH testing, microbiology, tree value appraisals, hazard assessments, disease and decay detection, and tree maintenance plans.
+In addition, they may provide diagnostic services such as soil analysis, moisture testing, pH testing, microbiology testing, tree value evaluations, hazard assessments, disease and decay detection, and tree management programmes.

 How Much Does An Arborist Cost?